 Cravings are simply our body communicating its needs.
 Often when we crave sugar, what our body is actually asking for, is more fuel (34).
 Carnivore satiates our body in a way most diets can’t— both nutritionally and calorically.
 And you’ll find, when your body is satiated, your cravings will naturally diminish.

 5. Improves Digestion

-The carnivore diet is eating in biological alignment, which means that (after the initial adaptation phase) your digestion should feel better than ever on carnivore.
+The carnivore diet is eating in biological alignment, which means that (after the initial adaptation phase) digestion on carnivore should feel better than ever.

 6. Simplifies Eating